znx3p0/async_t/README.md

 This library allows for zero-cost compile-time async-traits.
 This library needs nightly and features `generic_associated_types` and `type_alias_impl_trait` to be enabled.
 It doesn't support dynamic dispatch and has limited generic support.
-Compiling in stable will automatically uise dtolnay's async_trait instead.
+Compiling in stable will automatically use dtolnay's async_trait instead.

 ```rust
 #[async_trait]